 In Section 7, the buyer makes a series of declarations that they affirm are true and for which they take full responsibility.
 These include confirming that they visited the property on a specified date, which ensures that the seller will transfer the property in the same condition it was in on that day.
 The buyer also declares that, to the best of their knowledge, no law (such as bankruptcy restrictions), contract, or court decision prevents them from completing the transaction.

 Next, the buyer agrees to cover the notary’s fees for organizing the closing, preparing the deed of sale, and registering the transaction with the appropriate land registry.
-They further commit to paying any transfer duties, such as the welcome or land transfer tax, and to attend the signing of the deed of sale on time.
+They further commit to paying any transfer duties, such as the land transfer tax (known colloquially as the welcome tax), and to attend the signing of the deed of sale on time.

 Additionally, the buyer irrevocably promises not to sell, transfer, or assign any rights or obligations under the promise to purchase and acknowledges that only they are responsible for fulfilling the agreement.